KennyC3200/Minecraft-Clone/README.md

 # TODO
 - World generation
 - Chunks rendering as player moves around
+- Block faces facing the direction that the player is facing
 - Create a player mesh
 - Implement third person mode